 But Lightroom does allow you to add sharpening on export.
 The downside of using the Lightroom export sharpening is that it kind of just does it’s own thing and doesn’t give you a lot of manual control over the sharpening.

 The way to get the best results from Lightroom export sharpening is to export the image at the exact size that you need it.
 Then choose the export sharpening settings depending on whether you are using the image for a screen, a matte print, or glossy print.

 When choosing between low, standard, and high…I haven’t found a good rule for choosing the right one every time.
 It really varies depending on the image.
 There are some things to keep in mind, though.
-For example a night photo shot at a high ISO will likely look better with Low or even no export sharpening at all.
+For example, a night photo shot with a high ISO will likely look better with Low or even no export sharpening at all.

-The only foolproof way to get the best export sharpening result is to try exporting the image at low, standard, high, and no export sharpening at all and then looking at the results are 100%.
+The only foolproof way to get the best export sharpening result is to try exporting the image at low, standard, high, and no export sharpening at all and then looking at the results at 100% on the screen.
 From there, just pick the best looking one.